John Stagliano: The Adventures of Buttman

 In 1989, he produced The Adventures of Buttman, the first in a popular series which is credited with sparking the "gonzo" adult film genre.
 These films involved highlighting the female buttocks, with actors often licking, kissing and playfully biting the female behind.
-Stagliano has stated that a scene showing Tracey Adams' buttocks inspired him to make the Buttman series of films.
+Stagliano has stated that a scene showing Tracey Adams's buttocks inspired him to make the Buttman series of films.
 The clip shows Adams on her hands and knees with her rear end stuck high in the air.
 "The shot only lasted a couple of seconds," says Stagliano, "but I knew then what I wanted to do."
 Early Stagliano productions had little to no anal sex in them and were critically acclaimed for the showcasing of his buttocks fetish.
 Later Buttman films included numerous anal sex scenes, often featuring Stagliano himself.
 In the 1990s, Stagliano became one of the most successful figures in American pornographic films.

 Stagliano was described by U.S. News & World Report magazine in 1998 as "the nation's leading director of hard-core videos".

 He has directed series including Buttman at Nudes a Poppin', Buttman Goes to Rio, Buttman's Anal Divas, Buttman's Anal Show, Buttman's Bend Over Babes, Buttman's Bend Over Brazilian Babes, Buttman's Big Butt Backdoor Babes, Buttman's Big Tit Adventure, Buttman's Butt Freak, Buttman's European Vacation, Buttman's Favorite Big Butt Babes, Face Dance and Fashionistas, as well as numerous one-off films.
 Stagliano also served as mentor, producer, and co-director to Tristan Taormino in her video version of The Ultimate Guide to Anal Sex for Women.